 Field of ActionKey Performance IndicatorData Source

-CoordinationNumber of Sustainability Coordinators Tyrolean Tourism Associations, Federation of Tyrolean Tourism Associations
+CoordinationNumber of Sustainability Coordinators Federation of Tyrolean Tourism Associations / 34 Tyrolean Tourism Associations

 Number of Sustainability Committees